System Wide Considerations

 For the purpose of this description, assume you are using the Zynq SOC used in AMP system architecture with SMP Linux running on the dual Cortex A9 cores, and a RTOS on one instance of Microblaze soft core, and bare metal on another instance of Microblaze soft core in the fabric.

 To develop an AMP system using the OpenAMP Framework, it is important to determine the memory regions that would be owned and shared between each of the participating software environments in the AMP system.
-For example, in a configuration such as this, the memory address ranges owned (for code/data/bss/heap) by each participating OS or bare metal context, and the shared memory regions to be used by IPC mechanisms (virtio rings and memory for data buffers) needs to be determined.
+For example, in a configuration such as this, the memory address ranges owned (for code/data/bss/heap) by each participating OS or bare metal context, and the shared memory regions to be used by IPC mechanisms (virtio rings and memory for data buffers) need to be determined.
 Memory alignment requirements should be taken into consideration while making this determination.